Señorita (Zindagi Na Milegi Dobara song): Reception

 Rediff in its music review, stated, "Señorita treads on cultural stereotypes with its flamenco-inspired beats, ethnic elements and lyricism represented by María Del Mar Fernández yet keeps it interesting by adding its own twist to the take."
 Meanwhile, Bollywood Hungama described the track as "A fun number with some impressive singing with Hrithik, Farhan and Abhay".
 Bollyspice reviewer Vanessa Barnes, who loved the song, said, "This is a thoroughly Spanish track, from the guitars, the handclapping, the exuberance and the passion.
 It made me long to go back to Barcelona, because I can TASTE it."

 A report, which was later published on Glamsham, remarked "Señorita has set the heart of nation to dance to the care free tunes of Salsa on which the music of the film is based."

 Choreographer duo Bosco-Caesar won the 2011 (59th) National Film Award for Best Choreography for the song, as well as the Filmfare Award for Best Choreography.

 Charts

 The song made its debut at #40 in BBC Asian Charts and steadily climbed to #34 by four weeks.
 Post film release, the song leapt its way to the #3 position.

-The song topped the Radio Mirchi Top 10 chart replacing "Ik Junoon (Paint It Red)" of the same album, from the eighth week of its release.
+The song topped the Radio Mirchi Top 10 chart replacing "Ik Junoon (Paint It Red)" from the same album, from the eighth week of its release.

 The song made it to the 'Top 10 Hindi Songs of the year 2011' list by Indiatimes.